gyuden/mms142-groupd-2021/report.md

 ## Pros And Cons

 PROS
-- It gives both customers and brand designers the freedom to be as creative as they want.
+- Customers and brand designers have the freedom to be as creative as they want.
-- Buyers don't have to worry about how an outfit looks or whether it's too risky because it won't take up any space in their closet.
+- Digital clothing has fluidity and flexibility to match any body type, relieving their customers from purchasing anxieties.
-- Because the clothing is digital, it eliminates manufacturing and production pollution, as well as the throw-away cycle that most clothes go through once they have been worn them out (Puleo, 2021).
+- Digital clothing eliminates manufacturing and production pollution.
+Such as the throw-away cycle wherein clothes are tossed into trash bins once worn out (Puleo, 2021).

 CONS
-- Not everyone has access to digital fashion.
-With prices ranging from $40 to $1000, it may be out of reach for some.
+- Digital fashion sets expensive prices ranging from $40 to $1000, making it costly for people who could not afford it.
 - Create a faćade of wealth to the point of exclusion.
 - Companies such as DressX require you to purchase the outfit each time you want to wear it (Puleo, 2021).
-- Editing skills of the company might not meet the standards of the consumers (Puleo, 2021).
+- The 3D edited picture might not meet the standards and expectations of the consumers (Puleo, 2021).